alihassan18/libonomy-documentation/docs/Basics/gas-and-fees.md

 ctx.GasMeter().ConsumeGas(amount, "description")
 ```

-By default, the Cosmos SDK makes use of two different gas meters, the main gas meter and the block gas meter.
+By default, the Libonomy SDK makes use of two different gas meters, the main gas meter and the block gas meter.

 ### Main Gas Meter